minerva-university/cs162-toolz-swap-service/README.md

 Navigate to the url http://127.0.0.1:8000/ to view the app locally.

 ## Database
-1. Once you create the database `toolz_app_db`, and also figure out the Postres connection (using the right credentials in the .env file), you may want to insert some test data to test the application.
-Here are the next steps after you can view the app successfully at http://127.0.0.1:8000/
+Once you create the database `toolz_app_db` and also figure out the Postres connection (using the right credentials in the .env file), you may want to insert some test data to test the application.
+Here are the next steps after you can view the app successfully at http://127.0.0.1:8000/ :
-2. Setup a superuser by running `python3 manage.py createsuperuser`(you might need to use `python manage.py createsuperuser` if using Windows).
+1. Setup a superuser by running `python3 manage.py createsuperuser`(you might need to use `python manage.py createsuperuser` if using Windows).
 You will be prompted to enter a username, email address, and strong password.
-3. Once this command completes a new superuser will have been added to the database.
+2. Once this command completes a new superuser will have been added to the database.
 Now restart the development server so we can test the login: `python3 manage.py runserver`
-4. Go login to the site, open the /admin URL (e.g. http://127.0.0.1:8000/admin) and enter your new superuser userid and password credentials
+3. Go login to the site, open the /admin URL (e.g. http://127.0.0.1:8000/admin) and enter your new superuser userid and password credentials
-5. From here on, you can proceed to adding, deleting, and modifying the data.
+4. From here on, you can proceed to adding, deleting, and modifying the data.
-6. For more about using the Admin page, go here: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Admin_site
+5. For more about using the Admin page, go here: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Admin_site
-7. For more about authentication and creating regular users for testing, go here: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication
+6. For more about authentication and creating regular users for testing, go here: https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Authentication